 This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Honolulu.

-After a long flight across the Pacific, you may well be keen to stretch your legs and soak in the sun on a layover in Honolulu.
-If you find yourself with a layover of over five hours at Honolulu Airport (HNL), it would certainly be worthwhile to hop in a taxi to explore Hawaii’s most developed island!
-The airport offers luggage storage (Terminal 2, Baggage Claim, Carousel 18) making it even easier to explore outside the airport.
-Given that the airport is located so close to the famous Waikiki Beach, a visit here is always popular.
-Otherwise, consider peering beneath the sea at the Waikiki Aquarium, or getting some exercise and a bird’s eye view of the island on a hike up the stunning Diamond Head.
+After a long flight across the Pacific, you may be keen to stretch your legs and soak in the sun on a layover in Honolulu.
+If you find yourself with a layover of over five hours at Honolulu Airport (HNL), hopping in a taxi to explore Hawaii’s most developed island would certainly be worthwhile!
+The airport offers luggage storage (Terminal 2, Baggage Claim, Carousel 18), making exploring outside the airport even easier.
+Given that the airport is close to the famous Waikiki Beach, visiting here is always popular.
+Otherwise, consider peering beneath the sea at the Waikiki Aquarium or getting some exercise and a bird’s eye view of the island on a hike up the stunning Diamond Head.
 Check out our guide below for information on what to do and how to do it!

 Airport Overview

-If you find yourself with less than a five-hour layover in Honolulu, you might be wise to stay put at HNL.
-Instead, sit back and relax in this retro-looking airport, get a haircut at the airport salon or perhaps step outside into a nicely manicured garden around the airport perimeter.
-That will at least give you a little breath of that warm tropical Hawaiian air!
+If you have less than a five-hour layover in Honolulu, stay put at HNL.
+Instead, sit back and relax in this retro-looking airport, get a haircut at the airport salon or step outside into a nicely manicured garden around the airport perimeter.
+That will give you a little breath of that warm tropical Hawaiian air!
 Activities may be sparse, but a few minor improvements have been made to make a layover slightly more enjoyable.
-For more information on the airport itself, check out our Honolulu Airport Guide.
+For more information on the airport, check out our Honolulu Airport Guide.

 Honolulu Sightseeing Attractions